Dimoks/mangetsu/README.md

 Files .ccit — a binary file that stores a glyph table with coordinates in raster fonts.

 - `ccit_convert`: Converts ccit files to a text file with double tab delimiters and back.
 Before converting to text, decompress the file using the Lenzu decompressor.

+### Mangetsu tools

+- `mangetsu_tools`: A tool that combines functionality for all the aforementioned formats, with added support for HFA archives.